eifel3577/BatteryLowMessenger/README.md

 # BatteryLowMessenger
-Application for sending the text message, when battery charge level is low.User can select contacts from phone's contacts book, which will be receive this message.Also user can define battery charge level,when message will be send.In default, text message will be send when battery charge level is 5 percent.Application based on MVVM pattern.Used LiveData, ViewModel,DataBinding.
+Application for sending the text message, when battery charge level is low.User can select contacts from phone's contacts book, which will be receive this message.Also user can define battery charge level,when message will be send.In default, text message will be send when battery charge level is 5 percent.Supported English language.Application based on MVVM pattern.Used LiveData, ViewModel,DataBinding.

 (https://user-images.githubusercontent.com/27302371/46726753-8c78dc80-cc6e-11e8-8721-a38640a41d2b.png)